Post job

 • Post a job on free websites.

-To successfully recruit marketing associates, your first interview needs to be all about engaging with candidates to learn about their interest in the role and experience in the field.
+To successfully recruit marketing associates, your first interview needs to engage with candidates to learn about their interest in the role and experience in the field.
 You can go into more detail about the company, the role, and the responsibilities during follow-up interviews.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.